 There are seven School Resource Officers, known as SROs, serving in Dublin’s four middle schools and three high schools.
-There is also one sergeant and one lieutenant committed to serving Dublin City Schools.
+There is also a lieutenant committed to serving Dublin City Schools who oversees the unit.

 Each SRO has received training in implicit bias and has partnered with Dublin City Schools to examine implicit bias and inclusion.

-Officer Patrick is also responsible for Deer Run, Glacier Ridge, Eli Pinney and Depp elementary schools.
+Officer Ives-Stone is also responsible for Deer Run, Eli Penney and Glacier Ridge elementary schools.

 Officer Quintanilla is also responsible for Albert Chapman, Daniel Wright, Olde Sawmill and Riverside elementary schools.